How to Get Into Drexel Medical School

 The MCAT

-Applicants must also write the MCAT to be eligible for admission at Drexel Medical School.
+Applicants must also write the MCAT to be eligible for admission at Drexel College of Medicine.

 As we said above, Drexel’s average MCAT score is 511.
 This should be your target score if you are considering applying to Drexel’s MD program.